msvargas/rn-products-points-app/README.md

 ### How to use

 1. Clone this repository
-2. Run `yarn install` to install all dependencies
+2. Run `yarn install && npx pod-install` to install all dependencies
 3. Run `yarn ios` to start the app

 ### Demo